z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_03_SimpleGraphics.md

 that represents pixels the "screen addresses" and the memory region that represents colours the "attribute addresses."

-Use a stdio example to indicate the values returned by the translator functions.

 The problem of drawing or printing into the display directly is really a problem of working out which bit of which byte in the display file area contains the pixel you want to set.
 Z88DK provides some manipulator functions that do this